 - Budget-friendly accommodation (even dirt cheap sometimes!)

-- Activites and tours run through the hostel at a cheaper price
+- Activities and tours run through the hostel at a cheaper price

 - Can get private rooms if you are travelling as a couple